 The UAE has recently published its new economic substance (ES) legislation.

-The law went live from April 30, 2019, and is intended to ensure the UAE’s removal from the EU’s blacklist of uncooperative jurisdictions.
+The law went into effect on April 30th, 2019, and is intended to ensure the UAE’s removal from the EU’s blacklist of uncooperative jurisdictions.

 The EU blacklisted the UAE in December 2017 as a non-cooperative tax jurisdiction, along with 16 other countries.

-The UAE was included in the list because the EU perceived it as a jurisdiction facilitating offshore structures or arrangements aimed at attracting overseas profits that do not reflect real economic activity in the jurisdiction.
+The UAE was included in the list because the EU deemed it to be a jurisdiction that facilitates offshore structures or arrangements aimed at attracting overseas profits that do not reflect real economic activity in the country.

 The recent introduction of the ES legislation should result in the UAE’s removal from the list.

 The UAE ES legislation follows the set of rules as stipulated in the ‘Scoping Paper’ that the EU Code of Conduct Group on Business Taxation published in 2018.
 The UAE ES law is similar to recently-introduced legislation in the British Virgin Islands, Cayman Islands and the Bahamas.